 Apr 13, 2017

 (Houston) ABS, the leading provider of classification and technical services to the offshore industry, has issued the ABS Guidance Notes on Geotechnical Performance of Spudcan Foundations, encompassing the results from multiple targeted jackup research initiatives.
 This document is the industry’s first guidance to present a thorough examination of jackup foundation issues, providing methodology for installation and operation and up-to-date geotechnical site assessment.

-“ABS began setting the bar for safety in offshore operations since 1958, when we provided the first classification services to the offshore industry,” says ABS Chairman, President and CEO Christopher J. Wiernicki.
-“We take our commitment to safety seriously, funding unique research that give us clarity in providing guidance to support our mission of improving offshore safety.”
+“ABS began setting the bar for safety in offshore operations in 1958, when we provided the first classification services to the offshore industry,” says ABS Chairman, President and CEO Christopher J. Wiernicki.
+“We take our commitment to safety seriously, funding unique research that gives us clarity in providing guidance to support our mission of improving offshore safety.”

 To download the ABS Guidance Notes on Geotechnical Performance of Spudcan Foundations, go to www.eagle.org.

 Founded in 1862, ABS is a leading international classification organization devoted to promoting the security of life and property and preserving the natural environment through the development and verification of standards for the design, construction and operational maintenance of marine and offshore assets.